YevhenBiiak/07-RayBan-Store/README.md

 One of the key features of the app is its use of async/await concurrency.
 This enables the app to perform multiple tasks at once, such as loading images, fetching product data, and updating the UI, without causing the app to freeze or crash.

 For the product list screen was implemented infinite scrolling (with a batch size of 6 products) and shimmer view as a loading indicator.
-As a network layer for obtaining images, an API was implemented using URLSession and custom configuration for image caching.
+As a network layer for obtaining images was implemented an API using URLSession and custom configuration for image caching.

-In addition, the project implements my own approach to error handling and display (since I couldn't find similar articles on the internet).
+In addition, the project implements my own approach to handling and displaying errors (since I couldn't find similar articles on the internet).
 Product data was collected from a website with the same name and converted into a JSON structure for the database.

 The AuthFirebase framework was used to implement:
   * facebook login (Facebook SDK)